LeeT27/scatterV/README.md

 ---

 ## Part 1: Single cycle RISC-V core and RNG implementation
 When I finished designing my very [first processor](https://github.com/LeeT27/learningVerilog) around a year ago, I felt very thrilled that I created a custom ISA CPU that could perform simple arithmetic programs.
-Reflecting, I realized that my ISA was inefficient, slow, and lacking in instructions, I felt more inspired to take on more industry level processors such as RISC-V, while also tackling pipeline theory.
+Reflecting, I realized that my ISA was inefficient, slow, and lacking in instructions.
+I wanted to try again as I felt more inspired to take on more industry level processors such as RISC-V, while also tackling pipeline theory.
 I chose RISC-V for its popularity in IoT, embedded systems, and operating systems.
-Finding that RISC-V is easily modifiable, I also wanted to create a custom instruction, `RND`, that could be used for demonstration.
+Finding that RISC-V is easily modifiable, I also wanted to create a custom instruction, `RND`, that could be used for demonstration because I found its real world applications to be amusing.
 Here is the theory behind hardware RNG:

 ### 🎲 `RND` Instruction Implementation
 The core of ScatterV's random number generation comes from the abstract algebra theory of primitive polynomials and its application on a linear feedback shift register (LFSR).
 To make sequences appear as random as possible every clock cycle, the amount of unique sequences before repeating the same pattern needs to be maximized.
 This is where the magic of primitive polynomials comes in.
 A primitive polynomial is a special type of irreducible polynomial, meaning that it cannot be factored into smaller polynomials.
 Another property is that a primitive polynomial of degree n has $(2^{n}-1)$ unique states before repeating to its old pattern (base will be 2 for digital logic).
 A good analogy is that if you have a deck of 52 cards, the shuffling mechanism of a primitive polynomial would go through all 52 cards before repeating the pattern rather than a smaller pattern of cycling through the same 8 cards.
 Here below is an example of a primitive polynomial of degree n = 3: